How to Help an Alcoholic

 Living with an alcoholic can be a frightening, intimidating experience.
 Many alcoholics become argumentative and aggressive when they drink.
 Fights or arguments often break out between the alcoholic and non-drinking people or worse yet, multiple drinkers.
 For you to get the result of an enjoyable life for yourself and the alcoholic, that alcoholic in your life will need to receive the help of an effective rehabilitation service.

 You are trying to find out how to help an alcoholic.
-Here's our advice based on forty-five years of experience.
+Here’s our advice based on decades of experience.

 Realize that it is not your fault.